irmikimikmik/FigureSkatingStrategyApp/README.md

 - As a user, I want to be able to save my choreography to file.
 - As a user, I want to be able to be able to load my choreography from file.
 - As a user, when I start the application, I want to be given the option to load my choreography from file.

+#### Phase 4: Task 2
+"Test and design a class in your model package that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected."

+    Class with robust design: model.Choreography
+    Method with robust design: basePointFinder(String elementName)
+    How is it robust: basePointFinder considers the scenario of the user not entering a valid element in the field and thus, throws and exception if it cannot find the element that was written by the user in the CSV file that contains all the base points of every single element in figure skating When is the exception caught: actionPerformed(ActionEvent e) in ui.PopUpWindow catches IOException that was thrown when the input of the user can't be found by the CSV file reader in any lines of the file